 The History minor requires six courses worth at least 18 credits.
 It begins with the two Core courses in history and concludes with two upper-division electives (numbered 4001–4962) worth at least six credits.
 In between, students can choose two other courses (worth at least six credits) freely from among the Department’s offerings.
 Because many Core courses emphasize Europe, students minoring in history are encouraged to take at least one course in non-Western history.
 Advanced placement credit cannot be used to satisfy minor requirements, but students who have fulfilled the History Core through advanced placement may substitute two electives (worth at least six credits) in order to complete the required six courses (and 18 credits).

 The University Core requirement is a two-semester sequence in history from late medieval times to the present.
-All history courses numbered between HIST1001–1099 fulfill this requirement.
 Every student must take two halves of a sequence: one first half class, which covers c.
-1300–1800, and one second half class, which covers 1800 to the present.
+1500–1800, and one second half class, which covers 1800 to the present.
 Although students are encouraged to take both halves in the same sequence, switching to a different sequence at midyear is permitted.

 History Core courses examine the complex historical processes that lie behind modern-day transnational relationships, values, and ideas.
 They introduce students to key historical concepts, methods, and controversies and examine how present-day concerns shape our understandings of the past.
 Covering several centuries of time, all History Core courses trace the political, social, economic, and cultural changes that created the modern world.
 As part of the Core Curriculum, these courses seek to broaden students’ intellectual horizons by exposing them to new places, periods, and perspectives.
 Through the History Core, students will learn how to (1) use primary sources to interpret the past, and (2) explain change over time.